Samurai Festival 2024 relived the Age of War

 Before going, I thought the show would be formulaic, like a Power Rangers.
 Not exactly.
 Each group and performer was unique.
 Here is some of what I saw:

 Rin-Pa: An all-girl group that had just returned from an overseas tour.
-Actually, one or two guys were on the team, but in supporting roles.
+One or two guys were on the team, but in supporting roles.
 If I understood things correctly, they were the villains.

 This group had a slick production.
 Everyone could use a sword.
 However, I did see one member slip and go down hard on the stage.
 But she got up and carried on as if nothing happened.
 What a trooper.

-Rin-Pa also incorporated into their act.
-They were fun and lively.
+Rin-Pa were fun and lively.
 I hope to see them again.
-They are active (see their Facebook page here), so that will probably happen.
+They are active (Facebook page here), so that will probably happen.

 Katana CT: These were comedians.
 They incorporated some modern elements into their act.
 James Bond even played a part.
 I won’t spoil it by saying any more, but if you like slapstick, you’ll love them.

-Kenbukai Edge Shidenryu: These people were very high energy.
+Kenbukai Edge Shidenryu: These people were high energy.
 They put that into their swords, Japanese dance, and singing.
-The result was a powerful performance.
+A powerful performance resulted.

 Did female samurai exist?

 Have you ever photographed an event like this?
 It’s challenging.
 For the Samurai Festival, the stage was covered as you’d expect.
 That created shadows.
-But right next to them was bright sunlight.
+Right next to them was bright sunlight.

 So lighting changed as soon as the performer moved around the stage.
 That made photography hard.
 The only thing I could think of to help me was to use auto ISO.
 I let the camera control it for me, and it did a good job.
 It wasn’t the perfect solution, but it made my life easier.